-Identifying QLPs for the 2016/17 TDL process
+Identifying QLPs for the 2017/18 TDL process

-- 46. For the 2016/17 TDL process, we reviewed information provided by QLPs as part of their 2015/16 qualified revenue disclosures as well as information provided under section 82 of the Act by other LPs. - 47.
-On 29 June 2017 we published a list of firms that we had identified as being QLPs for the purposes of the 2016/17 TDL process.
-This list is not final and can be amended at any stage up to the date of publication of the final LAD if we receive information that uncovers a new QLP. - 48.
-This list differs from that for 2015/16 LAD as it reflects changes in the New Zealand market.
-Following Enable Services Limited's purchase of all Crown Fibre Holdings Limited's shares in Enable Networks Limited in June 2016, the Enable group is no longer included in the Crown Companies group of liable persons.
-Similarly, following WEL Networks Limited's purchase of all Crown Fibre Holdings Limited's shares in Ultrafast Fibre Limited in September 2016, Ultrafast Fibre Limited is no longer included in the Crown Companies group of liable persons.
-Each, however, continue to meet the QLP criteria in their own right. - 49.
-In completing this process we have communicated the TDL obligations to one firm who expects to be a QLP for the 2017/18 TDL process. - 50.
-The rest of this section: - explains our net revenue approach to calculating qualified revenue, which was adopted for the 2011/12 LAD and continued for the 2012/13, 2013/14, 2014/15, 2015/16 and 2016/17 TDL processes; - sets out our reasons for this approach and the accounting practices supporting its implementation; and - 50.3 explains the compliance and assurance process used to ensure the integrity and accuracy of the information used in the LAD process. - 51.
+- 44. For the 2017/18 TDL process, we reviewed information provided by QLPs as part of their 2016/17 qualified revenue disclosures as well as information provided under section 82 of the Act by other liable persons. - 45.
+On 28 June 2018, we published a list of firms that we had identified as being QLPs for the purposes of the 2017/18 TDL process.
+This list is not final and can be amended at any stage up to the date of publication of the final LAD if we receive information that uncovers a new QLP, or if circumstances otherwise change for example, REANNZ was included on the list published in June, but removed from the draft LAD following the High Court decision referenced at paragraph 40 above. - 46.
+This list otherwise differs from that for 2016/17 LAD as it reflects changes in the New Zealand telecommunications market.
+Voyager with its acquisition of Actrix in 2016/17 year earned telecommunications revenue of over \$10 million in 2016/17 and therefore qualified as a QLP for 2017/18.
+Similarly, MyRepublic's involvement in the growing residential retail fibre market resulted in it qualifying as a QLP for 2017/18.

+47. The rest of this section:

+- 47.1 explains our net revenue approach to calculating qualified revenue, which was adopted for the 2011/12 LAD and has continued ever since; - 47.2 sets out our reasons for this approach and the accounting practices supporting its implementation; and - 47.3 explains the compliance and assurance process used to ensure the integrity and accuracy of the information used in the LAD process. - 48.
 In previous consultations, parties supported maintaining our approach on "a consistent basis from year to year".
-26 Parties also agreed that additional precision in measuring the components of qualified revenue would not necessarily change the allocation of the levy appreciably.
-27 - 52.
-For this reason, and to reduce compliance costs, we developed an approach to calculating qualified revenue that: - 52.1 relies on information that is readily available across a wide range of firms;
+Parties also agreed that additional precision in measuring the components of qualified revenue would not necessarily change the allocation of the levy appreciably. - 49.
+For this reason, and to reduce compliance costs, we developed an approach to calculating qualified revenue that: - 49.1 relies on information that is readily available across a wide range of firms; - 49.2 is applicable across a wide range of firms with varying products, business models, and reporting capabilities, rather than being designed to meet the business practices and concerns of any one firm; and

+&lt;sup>26 Telecom, Submission on draft TDL liability allocation determination 2011/12, 5 June 2013.
+Page 1.

-27 Commerce Commission, TDL Qualified Revenue Workshop, Wellington, 13-14 November 2012.
+Commerce Commission, TDL Qualified Revenue Workshop, Wellington, 13-14 November 2012.
 Day 1.